Fraser v HM Advocate: Background and trial

 On 29 January 2003, Nat Fraser was convicted by a majority verdict at the High Court at Edinburgh, before Lord Mackay of Drumadoon and a jury, of the murder of his wife Arlene.
 He was duly sentenced to life imprisonment with a punishment part of 25 years.
 His wife had disappeared in 1998 and he insisted that he was innocent of any involvement in her disappearance and presumed death.
 The cornerstone of the Crown's case against Fraser was that on 7 May he had returned certain rings from the dead body of his wife, 9 days after she vanished, in order to foster the appearance that she had decided to leave of her own volition.
 The trial judge directed the jury that they were obliged to acquit Fraser if they were unsure that he had returned the rings to the house.

 Initial appellate proceedings

 Fraser lodged a note of appeal against conviction and sentence to the Court of Criminal Appeal.
 The appeal was heard by the Lord Justice Clerk (Lord Gill), Lord Osborne and Lord Johnston.
 It emerged that two police constables had given witness statements to the Crown before the trial to the effect that they had seen jewellery, including the rings, in the Fraser's house on 28 and 29 April.
-Fraser's two grounds of appeal were that the new evidence had a vital bearing on the jury's verdict, and that its non-disclosure to the defence had cause a miscarriage of justice.
+Fraser's two grounds of appeal were that the new evidence had a vital bearing on the jury's verdict, and that its non-disclosure to the defence had caused a miscarriage of justice.
 However, the court unanimously refused Fraser's appeal on the grounds, that notwithstanding the fresh evidence and the non-disclosure, the strength of the circumstantial evidence against Fraser was so strong that no miscarriage of justice had occurred.